 Can you combine luggage if traveling in a group?

-Sorry, but no. Even if you’re traveling with several people who are under the weight restriction, you still cannot exceed your personal allowance.
+No. Even if you’re traveling with several people who are under the weight restriction, you still cannot exceed your personal allowance.

 On the other hand, you can ask your partner in advance to put a piece of clothing or a book in their hand or cabin baggage when they haven’t reached their allowance but you have.